TinusTrotyl/CheckIO-Task-Template-Readme/README.md

 This file is a description for your task.
 Here, you should explain the goal of the task.
 When writing this file, you must use proper HTML syntax for the description to be readable on the site as it will be inserted on the task page as a HTML block.
+If you are not familiar with html code, you can find a choise of free html editors on the www. eg. html-online.com.

 ##### Task's text
 Here is where you place the main description of the task.